Goodyear to recall RV tires 19 years after last one was made

 Documents say the tire tread can separate from the body, causing drivers to lose control and increasing the risk of a crash.

-The agency began investigating the tires more than five years ago after a judge ordered the release of Goodyear data that had been sealed under court orders and settlement agreements.
+The agency began investigating the tires nearly five years ago after a judge ordered the release of Goodyear data that had been sealed under court orders and settlement agreements.

 Lawsuits and safety advocates allege that the tires were designed for delivery trucks and not for recreational vehicles that travel at highway speeds.
 They allege that Goodyear kept the problems secret for years by settling cases and getting judges to seal records.

 The tires were made from 1996 to 2003.
-The number of deaths and injuries came after court documents were unsealed by an Arizona judge.
+The death and injury numbers were revealed in a 2018 information request letter to the Akron, Ohio, company.
+The agency did not specify how many people were killed in crashes involving the tires.

-Messages were left seeking comment from Akron, Ohio-based Goodyear Tire & Rubber Co. and from NHTSA.
+Messages were left seeking comment from Akron, Ohio-based Goodyear Tire & Rubber Co.
 Previously the company has said there is no safety defect with the tires.

+Documents show that the safety agency sent Goodyear a letter requesting a recall of the 22.5-inch diameter tires on Feb.
+22 of this year, and the company declined the request on March 8.
+But the documents show that Goodyear later agreed to the recall “to address concerns that some of these tires may still be in the marketplace or in use.”

+NHTSA must hold a public hearing and then go to court to force a company to do a recall.

 This story has been corrected to show that the last G159 tire was made 19 years ago, not nine years ago.